 The Mexican is one of the larger of the species.
 It is said that they are less active and more docile.
 The Mexican Parrotlet makes a great companion parrot.

 You should provide no more than 80 percent of the Parrotlets diet with top-quality pellets.
-We like the Totally Organics Pellets that we carry because they are 100% organic and they don't even have artificial vitamins in them.
+We like the Totally Organics Pellets because they are 100% organic and they don't even have artificial vitamins in them.
 This is important if you have a bird with allergies.
-We also carry Harrison's Organic Pellets.
+We also like Harrison's Organic Pellets.